danchoi/vnews/README.markdown

 Under the covers, Vnews uses the command `gnome-open` or `open` to launch your external web browser.
 This should cover Linux Gnome desktop and OS X users.
-You can change the command SoyWiki uses to open a hyperlink by adding this to your `~/.vimrc`:
+You can change the command Vnews uses to open a hyperlink by adding this to your `~/.vimrc`:

     let g:Vnews#browser_command = "your browser command here"